PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

    .. tip::

-      Use descriptive branch names like ``update-contribution-workflow``
+      Use descriptive branch names like ``update-contribution-workflow``.
-      to make it easier to remember the purpose of each branch.

 #.
 Connect your local branch to your fork_ of PlasmaPy on GitHub_ by
    running: